Shopify/polaris/.github/CONTRIBUTING.md

 - `yarn test <pattern>` runs tests with matching filenames
 - `yarn tophat` runs a local development server and mounts all of the component examples

-We recommend running `yarn test` (or its variations above) to make sure you don't introduce any regressions as you work on your change.
+We recommend running `yarn test` (or its variations above) to make sure you don’t introduce any regressions as you work on your change.
 However it can be handy to try your build of Polaris React in a real project.

 Run `yarn run build-consumer <project>` where `<project>` is the directory the build will be copied. **The `<project>` directory must be a sibling of the `polaris-react` directory**.